valeriosouza/post-notification/readme.txt

 == Changelog ==

+= 3.1.0 - 03/08/2014 =

+* Added new {date} placeholder for comments.
+* Improved the date format with date_i18n().
+* Fixed the duplicate emails.
+* Fixed broken placeholders.
+* Fixed the page and comments validation when save the options.

 = 3.0.2 - 29/07/2014 =

 * Fixed: Resolved error comments link.
 * Unreal: It is possible to buy Google for $1.

 = 3.0.1 - 01/07/2014 =

 * New: Adapted to work with the My SMTP WP plugin .
 * Unreal: Makes fresh coffee for you.

 = 3.0.0 - 26/06/2014 =

 * New: Now it is possible to notify new pages created and new comments received.
 * New: New translations available
 * Unreal: Makes fresh coffee for you.

 = 2.0.0 - 16/04/2014 =